-Hofstra University (the "University" or "Hofstra") is an independent nonsectarian, coeducational institution of higher learning located on an approximately 244-acre campus in Hempstead, Nassau County, New York.
+Hofstra University (the "University" or "Hofstra") is an independent non-sectarian, co-educational institution of higher learning located on an approximately 240-acre campus in the Town of Hempstead, Nassau County, New York.
 Hofstra was founded in 1935 by the executors of the estate of Kate Mason Hofstra as a memorial to her husband, William S. Hofstra.
 Known originally as Nassau College - Hofstra Memorial, and under the academic supervision of New York University, Hofstra had an initial student body of 159, a faculty of 42 and offered courses in the liberal arts, business and education.
 In 1939 the Board of Trustees terminated the affiliation with New York University and in the following year Hofstra was granted an absolute charter by the Regents of the University of the State of New York.
 In 1963, the charter was amended to change the name of the institution to Hofstra University.

-Since its founding as Long Island's first coeducational college, Hofstra has evolved into a major independent university.
+Since its founding as Long Island's first co-educational college, Hofstra has evolved into a major independent university.
 Hofstra is the only private university on Long Island with a Phi Beta Kappa chapter and is accredited by the following major accrediting entities: